syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme-studio.md

 {% endhighlight %}
 {% endtabs %}

-N> If you are using Essential JS 1 and Essential JS 2 controls in a same web application, then you have to copy/paste the customized CSS file from the `compatibility` folder in the download location.
+N> If you are using Essential<sup style="font-size:70%">&reg;</sup> JS 1 and Essential<sup style="font-size:70%">&reg;</sup> JS 2 controls in a same web application, then you have to copy/paste the customized CSS file from the `compatibility` folder in the download location.

 ## Import previously changed settings into the theme studio